 26 October 1640: Hostilities cease with a truce signed at Ripon, under which Charles I agrees to pay the costs of keeping their army in northern England.

-3 November 1640: Charles convenes the English Parliament to raise the funds to settle with the Scots as agreed at Ripon.
+3 November 1640: King Charles I convenes the English Parliament to raise the funds to settle with the Scots as agreed at Ripon.
 This "Long Parliament" will to sit until 1653 and lead to Charles' loss of his throne and his head.

 October 1641: The weakness of Charles in Scotland leads to Catholic revolt in Ulster, only suppressed with help from Protestant troops from Scotland.